-If you’re seeing menus and dialog boxes not rendering as expected, or a green screen when trying to play a video on Microsoft Edge, disabling hardware acceleration can resolve the problem.
+If you get menus and dialog boxes not rendering correctly, a green screen appears when playing a video on Microsoft Edge, or there are rendering issues on a virtual machine, disabling hardware acceleration can resolve the problem.

 To disable hardware acceleration on Microsoft Edge, use these steps:

 Click the Settings and More (three-dotted) button on the top-right corner.

 Click on Settings.

 Under the “System” section, turn off the Use hardware acceleration when available toggle switch.Quick tip: If you are not able to navigate the settings due to visual rendering problems, you can use this path to access the system settings: